gitpeut/NoriBigEye/README.md

  The graphics files from that project have been converted to a format this (older) version of the uncanny eyes project understands, using tablegen_oldstyle.py in the convert directory.
- For original graphics see the original code at https://github.com/adafruit/Uncanny_Eyes
+ For original graphics see the original code at https://github.com/adafruit/Uncanny_Eyes NB when redirecting the output to a file on Windows, double width characters are written, which causes gcc to choke, it finds null characters every other position.
+ Workaround: load the generated .h file in Notepad++, choose encoding, convert to ascii.

  Eyes are made to react on a proximity sensor which publishes it's status on mqtt.